kurttheviking/ipnation/README.md

 ## Data

-This project is based on the publicly available dataset on http://ip2nation.com.
+This project is based on the publicly available dataset at [ip2nation.com](http://www.ip2nation.com).
 The source data has been migrated to the following schema:

 #### `ipv4_iso3`